Manneken Pis: 20th century–present

 Manneken Pis experienced similar misadventures in the 20th century.
 Two attempted thefts occurred in 1955 and 1957.
-Some accounts say that it has been stolen up to seven times; in January 1963 by students of the Antwerp student's association "De Wikings" of the Sint-Ignatius Handelshogeschool (Higher Business Education), now part of the Antwerp University, who "hijacked" the statue for five days before handing it over to the Antwerp authorities.
+Some accounts say that it has been stolen up to seven times.
+Notably, in January 1963, students of the Antwerp student's association "De Wikings" of the Sint-Ignatius Handelshogeschool (Higher Business Education), now part of the University of Antwerp, "hijacked" the statue for five days before handing it over to the Antwerp authorities.
 The local and international press covered the story, contributing to the students' collection of funds donated to two orphanages.
-The case did go further, however, and the base was replaced identically by the former foundry of La Compagnie des Bronzes de Bruxelles, to which the statue was anchored by a reinforced bronze attachment.
+The case did go further, however, and the base was replaced identically by the Compagnie des Bronzes de Bruxelles, to which the statue was anchored by a reinforced bronze attachment.

 Things were more serious when it disappeared in 1965; the statue had been broken by the thief and only the feet and ankles remained.
 In June 1966, the Antwerp magazine De Post received an anonymous phone call, signalling that the "body" was in the Charleroi Canal.
 It was found there by divers, sent by the magazine, and was brought back to Brussels on 27 June.
 Restored once again, the statue was sheltered and the original version is now kept and displayed on the second floor of the Brussels City Museum, at the King's House, on the Grand-Place.
-In the meantime, a replica of the statue had already been commissioned by Brussels' authorities and cast by La Compagnie des Bronzes.
+In the meantime, a replica of the statue had already been commissioned by Brussels' authorities and cast by the Compagnie des Bronzes.
 The new statue was thus installed in place of the old one and this version still adorns the niche on the Rue du Chêne to this day.

-In late 2018, it was discovered by city technician Régis Callens that the basin of the statue had developed a leak, leading to a reported 1000–1500 L of water being used per day.
+In late 2018, city technician Régis Callens discovered that the basin of the statue had developed a leak, leading to a reported 1000–1500 L of water being used per day.
 The leak occurred for an unknown number of years, unnoticed among the several hundred water features in the City of Brussels and was only later discovered with the help of Shayp water monitoring technology.
 The statue received a temporary fix in March 2019, with a permanent recirculating system set to be installed.
 The solution was announced during Brussels Water Week where city officials cited the situation as motivation to check for similar problems in other fountains.